kaus19/event-scheduler/README.md

 ## Assumptions
 - Every user is invited to the event
+- Suggested time is shown only for users that have provided their preferred time slots
 - Event durattion currently supports only time in hours(integer)

 ## Technologies Used